 - 15 Second Question for Research on Annoying Emails

 This had a direct impact on the email open rates.
-51.2% of the receivers opened the email with the shorter subject line.
-On the other hand, only 48.8% of the receivers opened the email that had the longer subject line.
+51.2% of the receivers opened the email with a shorter subject line.
+On the other hand, only 48.8% of the receivers opened the email that had a longer subject line.